Perspective | Garrett Gilbert, brave and unflappable, couldn’t do the impossible for Washington

 By way of introduction, some résumé bullet points.
 Days employed by Washington: five.
 NFL franchises worked for: eight.
-Total starts, including Tuesday’s 27-17 loss to the Philadelphia Eagles: two.
-His task before kickoff: Meet his new teammates who are being knocked every which way by a pandemic.
+Total starts, including Tuesday’s 27-17 loss to the Eagles: two.
+His task before kickoff: meet his new teammates, who are being knocked every which way by a pandemic.

 “Having to have the masks back on, it’s tough to see anybody’s face, to be honest with you,” Gilbert said, “and to put faces with names.”